Arbourthorne Community Primary School

 Learning Journeys

-Parent Information- What is my child learning during the Summer term major Science Focus?
+Parent Information- What is my child learning throughout the year?

 Please click below to see our Y1 to Y6 'Learning Journeys'.
 These are pathways of learning which are followed by each year group during their major science theme.
 These are designed to secure authentic and meaningful outcomes for children.